TUM-CPS-HN/Data-Driven-Nonconvex-Reachability-Analysis/README.md

-## Data Driven Reachability Analysis from Noisy Data
+## Data-Driven Nonconvex Reachability Analysis using Exact Multiplication
 <br/>
 This repo contains the code for our paper: